-- -- The book: Research Skills for Journalists, by Vanessa Edwards, Routledge, 2016.
-The book should be available at the University Bookstore, and you can also purchase a used, copy online at Amazon, eBay, etc. - -- Flash drive, external hard drive, or cloud storage (minimum 4 GB recommended) - -- Notebook (a legal pad, steno pad, etc.) for taking notes/interviewing, and a folder for keeping numerous handouts and instruction sheets - -- Access to The Associated Press Stylebook (any edition). you can purchase a used, inexpensive copy on Amazon, etc., and there is also an online AP Stylebook available for an annual fee: https://store.stylebooks.com/apstylebookonline.html.
+2. The Associated Press Stylebook (any edition).

+-Again, you can purchase a used, inexpensive copy on Amazon, etc., and there is also an online AP Stylebook available for an annual fee: https://store.stylebooks.com/apstylebookonline.html.
+You are expected to apply proper AP Style (the spelling, grammar and punctuation used in newsrooms) to your writing assignments and quizzes.
 You are expected to apply proper AP Style (the spelling, grammar and punctuation used in newsrooms) to your assignments.
 Also check out the Grammar Girl web site and podcast.
 She makes learning about these issues fun.
-This is another resource to keep in your permanent collection... -- Additional readings will be provided as the semester progresses through links and PDF files on Sakai in the Resources folder.
-Additional Materials:
+This is another resource to keep at your desk in your permanent collection...